Aliases for GABPA Gene

 - GA-Binding Protein Alpha Chain 3 4

 - Transcription Factor E4TF1-60 3 4

 External Ids for GABPA Gene

 Previous GeneCards Identifiers for GABPA Gene

 This gene encodes one of three GA-binding protein transcription factor subunits which functions as a DNA-binding subunit.
 Since this subunit shares identity with a subunit encoding the nuclear respiratory factor 2 gene, it is likely involved in activation of cytochrome oxidase expression and nuclear control of mitochondrial function.
 This subunit also shares identity with a subunit constituting the transcription factor E4TF1, responsible for expression of the adenovirus E4 gene.
 Because of its chromosomal localization and ability to form heterodimers with other polypeptides, this gene may play a role in the Down Syndrome phenotype.
 Two transcript variants encoding the same protein have been found for this gene. [provided by RefSeq, Oct 2010]

 GeneCards Summary for GABPA Gene

-GABPA (GA Binding Protein Transcription Factor Alpha Subunit) is a Protein Coding gene.
-Among its related pathways are Organelle biogenesis and maintenance and Transcriptional activation of mitochondrial biogenesis.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is ETS2.
+GABPA (GA Binding Protein Transcription Factor Subunit Alpha) is a Protein Coding gene.
+Among its related pathways are Mitochondrial Gene Expression and Hematopoietic Stem Cell Gene Regulation by GABP alpha/beta Complex.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
+An important paralog of this gene is ETS1.

 Transcription factor capable of interacting with purine rich repeats (GA repeats).
 Necessary for the expression of the Adenovirus E4 gene.